madreflection/MadReflection.Osmotic/README.md

 Install-Package MadReflection.Osmotic
 ```

-*Note: The package is not yet on NuGet.
-This command will work once it's been published.*

 ### Expose Osmotic To Your Application

 Osmotic requires an instance in order to be used.
 A parser or formatter with the default configuration can be found in the static `Default` property.
 To create a configured instance, call the static `Create` method.